helpyio/helpy_slack/README.md

 [![Code Climate](https://codeclimate.com/github/scott/helpy_slack/badges/gpa.svg)](https://codeclimate.com/github/scott/helpy_slack)

 This extension adds Slack notifications when new discussions are posted to your Helpy and adds a configuration panel in your Settings area.
-You must have Helpy 0.9.2 or newer for the admin settings integration to work correctly.
+You must have Helpy 0.9.2 updated master branch for this integration to work.

 ## Installation

 Add this to your Gemfile:

 ```
-gem 'helpy_slack', github: 'helpyio/helpy_slack', branch: 'master'`
+gem 'helpy_slack', github: 'helpyio/helpy_slack', branch: 'master'
 ```

 and then run: